Seafood Salad Hoagie

 Upon departing my last visit to the small Mexican fishing village, Puerto Penasco, Rocky Point, was a lunch of Shrimp Salad on a bed of lettuce.
-Lots of giant shrimp, chopped into bite sized pieces, tossed with chopped hot peppers, probably jalapenos, red onion, cilantro, brightly colored peppers.
-A creamy base, I feel as if avocado may also have been folded into it, cubed, perhaps.
-I cannot recall.
-It was a simple salad really, but colorful and fresh, with some similarity of combined ingredients that continue to inspire many of my own dishes today, even in a hoagie, a Seafood Salad Hoagie.
+Lots of giant shrimp, chopped into bite sized pieces, tossed with chopped hot pepper jalapenos, red onion, cilantro and brightly colored red peppers.

-- 1 pound shrimp, shelled, deveined, dried well with paper toweling, roasted (directions below)
+- 1 pound shrimp, shelled, deveined, dried well with paper toweling

 - 1/2 pound imitation crabmeat